Manjaka13/codeo-technical-assessment/README.md

 # codeo-test-part1

-Technical assessment for Codeo, part 1.
+Technical assessment for Codeo.
+Simple todolist with Vue3 and VueX 4

 #### Project Setup